Typhoonz0/omniverse/README.md

 ## DO NOT DISTRIBUTE WITHOUT CREDIT
 ## Download:
 https://github.com/Typhoonz0/omniverse/releases/
-(the skin swapper is broken in the compiled release, run from source if you want to swap skins)

 ## Run from source:
 ### NOTE: If the folder name is omniverse-main rename it to just omniverse
 ```bash